pingcap/tidb-operator/en/restart-a-tidb-cluster.md

       create: true
     ```

+    For more information about `Operator Webhook`, see [Enable Admission Controller in TiDB Operator](enable-admission-webhook.md).

 2. Install or update TiDB Operator.

     To install or update TiDB Operator, see [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md).